Jordan Securities Commission

 Our products are traded exclusively off-exchange, a type of trading which is also called dealing “over-the-counter” or “OTC”.
 In dealing with us off-exchange you deal directly with us and we are the counterparty to all of your transactions.
 Depending on the market, our prices will usually be based on an exchange price but can fluctuate away from the underlying prices due to a variety of reasons.
 When dealing on markets which are not centrally cleared markets, there is no exchange or central clearing house to guarantee the settlement of such transactions.
 All open trades can only be closed and settled with us.

 While some off-exchange markets are highly liquid, transactions in off-exchange or 'non-transferable' derivatives may involve greater risk than investing in on-exchange derivatives because there is no exchange market on which to close out an open position.
-It may be impossible to liquidate an existing position (which may be particularly the case where there is abnormal market conditions – see the Terms and Conditions for more information), to assess the value of the position arising from an off-exchange transaction or to assess the exposure to risk.
+It may be impossible to liquidate an existing position (which may be particularly the case where there are abnormal market conditions – see the Terms and Conditions for more information), to assess the value of the position arising from an off-exchange transaction or to assess the exposure to risk.
 Bid and offer prices need not be quoted, and, even where they are, they will be established by dealers in these instruments.

 Contracts for Difference (CFDs)